Just starting out? Read this.

 You guys have the added bonus of not having to worry about things like condition, or print version.
 Get what you want, and get it as cheap as you can.
 No cover?
 No problem!
 A cover does not affect the story!

 Plus, as readers - you have your pick of the modern comic word.
 Cheap, easy to access, and at the tap of your finger your new book can be posted through your door the very next day.
-For example, check out our backstock issues here, or our preorders catalogue here.

 What's next?